-As a gift to the community and in recognition of its 75th Anniversary, The Spartanburg County Foundation will hold a free, family-friendly event Monday, October 22, 2018.
-This event, featuring Susan L. Taylor, former editor-in-chief of Essence Magazine, and Peabody Award Winner Joy Thomas Moore, will uplift and inspire all ages by telling stories of hope and explaining how you can be a voice in a child’s ear, even when you are not with them.
+As a gift to the community and in recognition of its 75th Anniversary, The Spartanburg County Foundation held a free, family-friendly event Monday, October 22, 2018.
+The event, featured Susan L. Taylor, former editor-in-chief of Essence Magazine, and Peabody Award Winner Joy Thomas Moore.
+The event inspired over 550 guests by explaining how you can be a voice in a child’s ear, even when you are not with them.

 Beyond grantmaking, the Foundation serves as a catalyst to bring the community together to collaborate, form partnerships, address issues, foster giving, and involve people for the purpose of creating long-lasting, positive change.
 As a result of this work, several of our leadership initiatives have gained both regional and national attention around the areas of innovation and impact.

 The Mary L. Thomas Award for Civic Leadership and Community Change, named after the Foundation’s Chief Operating Officer Mary Thomas, was created to recognize the contributions of individuals who have demonstrated outstanding commitment to improving the quality of life in Spartanburg.